GenusAmalophyllon See All Search Site

 Low to medium light will result in the most attractive foliage.
 Under bright light, the plant tends to get pale in color.

-This species grows from segmented corms.
-The corms are very fragile and easily break apart, but each separated piece will become a new plant.
+This species grows from segmented, scaly tubers.
+The tubers are fragile and easily break apart, but each separated piece (including an individual scale) will become a new plant.

 It will occasionally go dormant, or semi-dormant, with partial or full foliage die-back.
 During dormancy, you may slightly reduce watering, though I’ve not found that to be a requirement for the plant’s long-term survival.
 When new growth begins to appear, resume normal watering and fertilization.
 You may also wish to cut off any remaining old foliage to make way for a fresh flush of growth.

-Propagates easily by division of larger clumps, as well as breaking off pieces of corms.
+Propagates easily by division of larger clumps, as well as breaking off pieces of the scaly tubers.